Sound technical content, curated with aloha by

 January 16, 2017

-If you've simply melted some scrap, which is predominantly copper but has a very thin plating of gold on it (millionths of an inch thick), why would you feel that the contents of your crucible would be gold rather than copper?
-Please start by weighing it and telling us its density -- from that we can probably tell you if your metal is mostly copper.
+If you've simply melted some scrap, it was probably predominantly copper with a very thin plating of gold on it (millionths of an inch thick).
+If that was the case, why would you feel that the contents of your crucible would be gold rather than copper?
+Please weigh it and measure its volume, thus telling us its density -- from that we can probably tell you if your metal is mostly copper or mostly gold.
 Good luck.

 Regards,